Submarine Emergency Identification Signals

 a) GREEN – Used under training exercise conditions only to indicate that a torpedo has been fired or that the firing of a torpedo has been simulated.
 [Note that an alternate color had been black which still is an acceptable answer for some questions.]

-These emergency identification signals should not be mistaken for the light assigned by the International and Inland Rules of the Road to submarines (intermittent yellow (amber) flashing beacon).
+These emergency identification signals should not be mistaken for the light assigned by the International and Inland Rules of the Road under the authority of Rule 1(c) to submarines (intermittent yellow (amber) flashing beacon).

 |A green signal, floating in the air from a parachute, about 300 feet above the water, indicates that a submarine _________.